syncfusion-content/wpf-docs/wpf/Charts/Printing.md

 ---
 layout: post
-title: Printing support in Syncfusion WPF Chart control.
+title: Printing in WPF Charts control | Syncfusion
-description: Printing or exporting to XPS feature of SfChart.
+description: Learn here all about Printing support in Syncfusion WPF Charts (SfChart) control and more.
 platform: wpf
 control: SfChart
 documentation: ug
 ---

-# Printing
+# Printing in WPF Charts (SfChart)

 SfChart supports printing that enables you to print the chart.
 The following method is used to print the chart.